rovin76/Redux-1/README.md

   - useDispatch to perform action.
   - useSelector for reading data from store.

+Action Types Files :-

 - create action.types.js file for keeping all the dispatch type variable.
 - pass these variables all pages where required.

+Actions :-

+- create action.js file and do all the functions .
+- pass these function inside dispatch

 = Created BY Rovin Singh 07/06/2022